 - Learn about on-going compound repurposing efforts, to address the current lack of therapies for COVID-19

 - Understand how these studies help with the identification and phenotypic assessment of drugs to reduce the cytopathic effects of SARS-CoV-2 virus on human cells

-- Ask our expert speaker, Philip Gribbon, questions about opportunities and challenges of drug repositioning to quickly tackle new diseases such as COVID-19.
+- Our expert speaker, Philip Gribbon, answers questions about opportunities and challenges of drug repositioning to quickly tackle new diseases such as COVID-19.

 Dr Philip Gribbon, Assistant Head of Department at Fraunhofer IME – ScreeningPort

 Philip is the Assistant Head of Department at the Fraunhofer IME ScreeningPort in Hamburg, Germany.
 His role involves leadership of the organisation in areas of drug discovery, including enabling technologies, biomarker and translational research, and R&D information technologies.

 Prior to his current position, Philip worked as the Chief Scientific Officer/Operating Officer of the European ScreeningPort and co-ordinator of the EU-OPENSCREEN European Research Infrastructure.